 Woodland Main Campus.
 Nine Yolo County regional industry clusters comprise over 130 industries.
-These nine industry clusters made up 52.9 percent of the total regional jobs in 2015,
+These nine industry clusters made up 52.9 percent of the total regional jobs in 2015, and 46.4 percent of the region's total wages.
+In order of size by total number of current and future jobs, these are:

 - Agribusiness, Food and Beverage Production

 - Arts, Entertainment, and Recreation

 - Healthcare and Social Assistance

 - Building and Systems Construction

 - Business Management and Support

 - Transportation, Warehousing, and Logistics

 - Manufacturing

 - Investment Support

 - Information Technology and Telecommunications

 In Yolo County, Agriculture, Food and Beverage industry cluster posted 2015 annual average wages of \$40,419.
 Occupations supporting crop production, product wholesalers, as well as food and beverage manufacturing are increasingly in demand.
 Related to the "Farm to Fork" regional movement, Arts, Entertainment, and Recreation was the second largest cluster, reporting 7,139 jobs, or 7.5 percent of the region's employment, and a concentration of 0.67.
 The highest annual wages were found in Information Technology and Telecommunications, with an average wage of \$64,508.